deepelementlab/clawcode/README.md

 Style routing supports manual lock, auto-pick, and hybrid selection modes, with session-level traceability (`/ui-style why`) for explainable brand decisions.

+**Extended UI style support:**  With Free UI, featuring <a href="https://github.com/deepelementlab/openstyle">50+ categories and 270+ design styles</a>, covering nearly all major brand types.Empower AI with a deeper understanding of UI aesthetics — design any style you want with UI effects that match your brand.

 ### Tooling Surface

 Built-in tool categories include: